ncbdrck/realros/README.md

 rosdep update
 ```
 ### Catkin Tools
-ROS_RL uses Catkin as the build system for ROS packages.
+RealROS uses Catkin as the build system for ROS packages.
 Install Catkin Tools by running the following command:
 ```shell
 sudo apt-get install python3-catkin-tools
 ```

 ### Create ROS Workspace
-Before using ROS_RL, you need to create a ROS workspace to build and run your ROS packages.
+Before using RealROS, you need to create a ROS workspace to build and run your ROS packages.
 Follow these steps to create a workspace:
 ```shell
 cd ~
 source /opt/ros/noetic/setup.bash